vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/permissioning/sample-dapps/authorization-gui/source/README.md

 ## ERC20 Test Dapp - Write Disabled

-Note: The project has to be built and deployed using ng serve.
+Note: The project has to be built and deployed using `npm run start`.
 Then  navigate to `http://localhost:4200/`.

 Inorder to use the ERC20 Test Dapp there are a few steps we need to follow.
 You would need an ERC20 contract.
 You need to deploy it then use it's contract address inside of the ERC20 Test Dapp.